Mika-dev13/sportsee-v2/README.md

-#Project 12 : SportSee
+# Project 12 : SportSee

-SportSee is a startup dedicated to sports coaching
+SportSee is a startup dedicated to sports coaching.

 ## Technologies